 And They Lived Happily Ever After—NOT

-Okay, so obviously[!]
-I wasn’t holding the winning ticket in the ‘gorgeous-and-really-good-guy’ lottery.
-But in my Pollyanna mind, it was still the realm of possibility that I could find my ‘happily-ever-after’ with a somewhat lesser, more generic Romeo.
+But in my Pollyanna mind, it was still within the realm of possibility.
+In my way of thinking, I could still have a ‘happily-ever-after’ with a somewhat lesser, more generic Romeo, right?

-Ever the optimist, I thought that I’d still find my own version of ‘to have and to hold … from this day forward … as long as you both shall live’.
+Ever the optimist, I was convinced that Casper was my very own version of ‘to have and to hold … from this day forward … as long as you both shall live’.
 A veritable slice of heaven.
 Right? …

 Nay, nay, my dear.
 Maybe in a parallel universe somewhere.
-But not in this astral plane and not with my Romeo.
-In this universe and reality, I was simply a naive woman who fell for the lines of a smooth-talking guy in a wool sheep suit.
-[Shrug.
-It happens.]
+But not in this astral plane … and not with my Romeo.

 Lean Into It